maciek252/DroneELT/README.md

 ##TODO:

+* MAVlink or NMEA over I2C, so that two sources of data are available
-* Android app for decoding the messages
+* Android app for decoding messages
 * sign of the position
 * transmitting other data (altitude?)
 * configuration from menu over serial link, similarily as in OrangeLRSng software.
 Storing the configuration in EEPROM memory.
+* transmitting not only the last position, but some number of most recent valid positions, or an average?